 Campus Security Authorities - Clery Act: Mandatory Reporters who have been designated by UTPD as Campus Security Authorities for purposes of compliance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act ("Clery Act") satisfy their reporting duties with respect to this Policy and the Clery Act if they report the incident to a Title IX Official.
 The Title IX Official is responsible for timely communicating the appropriate non-personally identifying information to UTPD.
-Employees who have been designated as Campus Security Authorities may have an obligation to report misconduct to UTPD even when they do not have an obligation to report the should be directed to Jillian Paciello, the University's Clery Compliance Coordinator, at clery@utk.edu or (865) 974-0544.
+Employees who have been designated as Campus Security Authorities may have an obligation to report misconduct to UTPD even when they do not have an obligation to report the misconduct under this Policy.
+Questions about the reporting obligations of Campus Security Authorities should be directed to Jillian Paciello, the University's Clery Compliance Coordinator, at clery@utk.edu or (865) 974-0544.